Who we are and what we do

 - be successful

 - be safe

 The work of the Children's Trust is set out in the Children and Young People’s Plan.

 The priorities for the Children’s Trust’s work are decided annually by the board and contained within an implementation plan.

-- children missing out on education
+- children not engaged in education

-- protecting children from domestic abuse
+- protect children from domestic abuse